spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/troubleshoot.md

 # Troubleshoot a Rollout

-This page describes cases that could prevent the triggering of your [rollout](ocean-cd/tutorials/view-rollouts/) and describes how you can resolve most of these issues with manual input.
+This page outlines scenarios that could hinder the smooth running of your [rollout](ocean-cd/tutorials/view-rollouts/) and provides guidance on resolving most of these issues through manual input.

 ## InvalidSpec